-With its walls still standing 25 feet high, the castle is a simple, irregular 4 sided stronghold which has been largely unaltered over the centuries and is (according to McGibbon and Ross) one of the oldest unchanged castles of its type in Scotland.
+With its walls still standing 25 feet high, the castle is a simple, irregular four-sided stronghold that has been largely unaltered over the centuries and is, according to recent carbon dating, one of the oldest unchanged castles of its type in Scotland.

 The main architectural feature is a tower on the north-western corner which still has a window with a lintel.
 There is an entrance archway in the centre of the north-eastern side, with a small doorway on the western side for day to day use.
 In the garde-robe area is evidence of the chieftain’s latrine at ground level and two latrines on an upper level.

 The Trust has been working to stabilise the walls since taking ownership of the castle in 1994.
 The tower foundations were supported and repairs have been done to stop any further movement.

 The south-west corner of the castle had collapsed a considerable time ago and rabbits and livestock had created a great deal of damage to the base of most of the rest of the walls.
 So, in 2012 foundations were reinforced to support them.